flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 ## Hone Your Skills

-This is the simplest type of program that exists in Python (i.e. simple statements in a ordered list).
+This is the simplest program that exists in Python (i.e. simple statements in a ordered list).
 Now is a good time to get used to some fundamental concepts:

 - **There is no such thing as perfect code**

   It is possible that, unless you were careful, you made a mistake.
-In which case you may have gotten an error such as the one below
+In which case you may have gotten an error such as the one below.

   In Example 1 below, I deleted the last three characters on line 8 and got this message.
 As you can see, Python tells me exactly where my mistake is and what kind of error it is.

-  Take some time and mess with this program.
+  Take some time and make changes to this program.
 Delete different parts and try to run it and see the kind of errors you get.

   My hope is that you'll get two things out of this: First, don't be afraid to make mistakes (although you will, of course, want to avoid them where possible) and secondly, when an error does happen, this should help you begin to be comfortable with how Python reports errors and exceptions.
 We will cover these in more detail in a later lesson.